Relocation Cover Letter Examples and Writing Guide for 2025

 "It has been my ambition to relocate to Miami permanently, and I am confident that this is the right job opportunity"

 Mention the relocation dates, or tell that you are ready to move at the employer's earliest convenience.
-The above relocation cover letter example says nothing about relocation expenses, but be sure to raise this issue.
+The sample above doesn't mention who covers the moving costs, but be sure to raise this issue.
+You need to put specific elements to get a positive response before your move date.

 Employers often offer cash allowance or reimburse travel costs for the right candidate.
 Yet, not every company offers a generous relocation package.
 If your ambition is to get a job offer in a new city faster, mention that you are willing to relocate at your own expense.